Holiday Fire Safety

 - At a party, check to be sure the exits are clear.

-- NEVER let friends drink excessively.
-Alcohol affects judgement and coordination.
+- Never let friends drink excessively.
+Alcohol affects judgment and coordination.

 - Check under furniture and cushions for smoldering cigarettes.